erik-sn/webapp/README.md

 ###### Notes
     1. this value must either be 'NODE' or 'DJANGO'.

-        If 'NODE' then the
-        build process of the front end applications places the JS/CSS bundles in the front end `/dist` folder.
+        If 'NODE' then the build process of the front end applications places the JS/CSS bundles in the front end `/dist` folder.
 This is designed to be the case when the express.js `server.production` file is used to serve the application (which can consume the django rest API).

-        If 'DJANGO then the front end build process place their JS/CSS in the django static directory.
+        If 'DJANGO' then the front end build process place their JS/CSS in the django static directory.
 This is designed to the the case when the django server is run by itself.
 This will also direct all non-matching urls to the base `index.html` file.